 These awards will recognise those journalists who have a strong commitment with press freedom and independent information.
 Nominations for the awards will be judged by an independent panel of international experts.
 The winner in the category 'Newcomer of the Year' will receive a media scholarship by choice.
 The winner in the category 'Most Resilient Journalist' will receive a cash prize of €15,000.
-Winners in both categories receive an expenses-paid visit to the awards ceremony on 2 November in The Hague, where the prices will be conferred in person.
+Winners in both categories receive an expenses-paid visit to the awards ceremony in November in The Hague, where the prices will be conferred in person.

 Anyone in the broader field of journalism could be nominated – from professional reporters, editors, photojournalists, technologists and media professionals to citizen journalists, cartoonists or bloggers.
 People working in print, broadcast or online media, in any country around the world.